 Protocols for Cochrane Reviews

-- The protocol is out of date and does not meet the current methodological standards of Cochrane.
+- The protocol was out of date and did not meet the current methodological standards of Cochrane.

-- Authors have made no progress with this protocol in XX months/years.
-New authors are being sought to take over this protocol.
+- Authors had made no progress with the protocol in XX months/years, and new authors were being sought to take over this protocol.

-- The protocol has been split into or merged with other protocols (provide full references).
+- The protocol had been split into or merged with other protocols.

-Withdrawing a protocol for a Cochrane Review generates a new citation version.
+Withdrawing a protocol for a Cochrane Review generated a new citation version.

 Up to 16 December 2014, withdrawn protocols were removed from the CDSR after one issue of publication.
 From this date onwards, withdrawn protocols remain published to maintain the public record of publication and to complement the inclusion in PROSPERO.